tingerrr/subpar/README.md

 # subpar
-**NOTE: This package is not yet released and undocumented as I hash out the exact API and work out the kinks.**
+**NOTE: This package is not yet released and undocumented as I hash out the exact API and work out the kinks.
+You can help by trying it out locally and reporting issues as you encounter them.**

 Subpar is a [Typst] package allowing you to create easily referencable subfigures.